 Conclusion: This Case Report is deceptive and misleading and misses the patient’s correct diagnosis.
-Iodine did not cause the patient’s underlying thyroid disease of toxic nodular goiter with autonomous nodule.
+Iodine did not cause the patient’s underlying thyroid disease of nodular goiter with autonomous nodule.
 Yes, Iodine did cause the thyrotoxicosis episode which resolved upon withdrawing the iodine.
 Iodine is contra-indicated in these rare cases, and generally safe for the remainder of the population.

 Articles with Related Interest: